hanjos/hanjos.github.io/_drafts/everything-under-the-sun.md

 ### “Always have an attitude of gratitude.”

-All this HTML needs to be served somewhere, hopefully in a nice URL.
-One can go old school (although subpackages might be a pain), but there's tons of great static site generators out here (this blog is in [Jekyll](https://jekyllrb.com/), but I hear great things about [Nanoc](https://nanoc.ws/) and [Hugo](https://gohugo.io/), for example), so that's the easy part :)
+All this HTML needs to be served somewhere.
+One can go old school (subpackages might be a pain), but there's tons of great static site generators out here (this blog is in [Jekyll](https://jekyllrb.com/), but I hear great things about [Nanoc](https://nanoc.ws/) and [Hugo](https://gohugo.io/), for example), so this is the easy part :)

 Don't go crazy on the HTML; Go uses an [XML parser](https://github.com/golang/go/blob/1102616/src/cmd/go/internal/get/discovery.go#L32) to extract the `<meta>`, which means it may choke on CSS or JavaScript.
-The examples I've seen basically redirect to browser to the package's documentation on [GoDoc](https://godoc.org/), in the eventuality of somebody pointing a browser there.
+The examples I've seen basically add a redirect to the package's documentation on [GoDoc](https://godoc.org/), in the eventuality of a browser wandering its way there.

 ### Kurzgesagt

-So, after all this, here's the HTML at `sbrubbles.org/go/nexus`:
+In short, here's the HTML returned `sbrubbles.org/go/nexus`:

 {% highlight html %}
 <!DOCTYPE html>